kirilligum/dacli/README.md

 dacli
 ======

-dacli (Data Analysis Command Line Interface) is a set of high performance tools to analyse data in the simplest way -- by piping commands to each other in a command line.
+dacli (Data Analysis Command Line Interface) is a set of high performance tools to analyse data in the simplest way -- by piping commands within a command line.

 # Why:
-- **no learning curve**  -- use linux instead of learning new environments and languages, such as python/pandas, R, Octave, Matlab, ...
+- **no learning curve**  -- use linux instead of learning new environments and languages.
-- **tired of waiting?** profiler-optimizaed cache-aware C++ and automatic switching between the latest algorithms; even avoiding expensive operations, such as division.
+- **tired of waiting?** profiler-optimizaed cache-aware C++ and automatic switching between the latest algorithms.
 Faster than numpy, matlab, R, ...
-- **really big data?** --  one-pass online algorithms that minimize I/O and don't crush due to lack of memory, parallel reading and computing, and convinient for clusters' scheduling
+- **really big data?** --  one-pass online algorithms that minimize I/O and don't crush due to lack of memory, parallel reading and computing, and convenient to schedule on a clusters.
-- **prototype quickly** = streams and component programming by using pipes `|` for intuitive work flow + less typing + leverage cli tools that you already know
+- **prototype quickly** = intuitive work flow + less typing + leverage cli tools that you already know.
+Simply pipe '|' once command into another and don't worry about compatibility or control-flow.

 # Tools: